What Causes Bloating?

 If you feel bloated, you could try a probiotic supplement.

 Whilst the causes of abdominal bloating and swelling are often down to simple over-eating, bloating can also be caused by the frequent consumption of too much processed or rich and fatty foods, dairy products, constant over-indulgence in alcohol or fizzy drinks, too much salt in the diet or too little protein.
 But there are certain foods which are particularly involved in bloating.
 Bread can be a common cause, or any foods containing gluten such as wheat, rye and barley.
-Other causes include a sudden change of diet, or taking in too much air when chewing and swallowing, or eating lots of beans, broccoli, cauliflower, sprouts, cabbage and onions.
+Other causes include a sudden change of diet, taking in too much air when chewing and swallowing, or eating lots of beans, broccoli, cauliflower, sprouts, cabbage and onions.
 In some people high fibre foods such as baked beans and brown rice can cause bloating.
 If you use sweeteners instead of sugar in your tea or coffee, they could act as a mild laxative and also cause wind.
 Try to cut out the sweet altogether!

-Bloating can also be caused by intolerance to a certain food type in your diet, such as gluten already mentioned.
+Bloating can also be caused by an intolerance to a certain food type in your diet, such as gluten already mentioned.
 If you think that might be the cause, you could give up a certain type of food such as bread or dairy produce for two or three weeks to see if there is any improvement in your bloating.
 If not, then eliminate another type of food for the same period.
 If you feel much better after not eating dairy produce, then you may have lactose intolerance.
 You would need to have this confirmed by a medical professional.
 To read more about lactose intolerance click here and if you are wondering why bread is associated with bloating take a look here.

 Gas in the intestine is produced by bacteria attempting to break down some difficult to digest food.
 The balance of good and bad bacteria in our intestines is essential, and even the slightest imbalance (known as 'dysbiosis') can lead to discomfort at best, or illness at worst.
 A lack of probiotics in the gut can be the reason for that imbalance, and the cause of bloating in the first place; therefore in these cases taking a high quality probiotic supplement could help.
 I have included a video below from Carly Rowena, a blogger who swears by probiotics to help reduce bloating.